andygotz/tango-protocol-spec/source/tango-controls-system.rst

    Tango Controls System

-      Tango Controls System SHELL allow to remotely control and monitor devices and systems by means of computer workstations, servers and network.
+      Tango Controls System SHALL allow to remotely control and monitor devices and systems by means of computer workstations, servers and network.
-      It SHELL allow to read and write so called process variables as well as monitor and influence state of devices and systems.
-It SHELL also provide monitoring and management of itself.
+      It SHALL allow to read and write so-called process variables as well as monitor and influence state of devices and systems.
+It SHALL also provide monitoring and management of itself.

       Tango Controls system consists of sets of: